5G in NZ – the legal and regulatory situation

 NZS 2772.1:1999 offers only limited protection

 NZS 2772.1:1999 is designed to offer very limited human health protection.
-The standard is designed to prevent electric shocks and sudden death.
+The standard is designed to prevent electric shocks and thermal injury (burns).

 Preventing these outcomes is a worthy goal of course, but give that there a large number of other potential adverse health effects from exposure to electromagnetic radiation (including microwave radiation) the inadequacy of NZS 2772.1:1999 is rather glaring.

-If a device complies with NZS 2772.1:1999, while it should not cause an electric shock or cause a user to drop dead, the device should NOT be assumed to be safe to use.
+If a device complies with NZS 2772.1:1999, while it should not cause an electric shock or cause a user to be burned, the device should NOT be assumed to be safe to use.

 NZS 2772:1999.1 does NOT provide protection from a large range of adverse health effects